gpjt/llm-chatbot-tutorial/part-1/blog-post.md

 efficiently as possible, but less useful if you're trying to learn how these bots work under the hood.

 So let's stop here, and take stock.
-What's going on here?
+What's going on?
 The LLM is generating words, but it's not really replying to us except in that first reply from the `text-davinci-003` model.

-The core thing to understand about LLMs is that they are trying to complete the text that they've been provided with.
+The core thing to understand about LLMs is that they are trying to complete the text that they've been provided with -- hence "completion" in the API call.
 They were trained with a massive amount of text, and "know" that when some text starts with X, it's most likely to continue with Y.  That explains all of the responses from the older models.